Shuo-Tang/APBM_higher_order/high_order_Markov_shuo_2023/README.md

 ### AG-APBM
 - Extends the input size of the neural network (NN) based on the Markov order.
-- Modifies the state dimension to include past few steps.
+- Modifies the state dimension to include the past few steps.

 ### AP-APBM
 - Extends the NN input size according to the Markov order while keeping the state dimension fixed.